“Constant communication, swift resolution, ideal result :)”-Satisfied Client

 Hire an Experienced & Board Certified Texas DWI Lawyer

 If you're facing charges related to the death of someone while you were allegedly intoxicated, you need an attorney who is an expert at defending complex DWI cases.
-Attorney Doug Murphy is a Board Certified expert in both DWI defense and criminal law and more than 20 years of experience defending complex DWI cases, including those with aggravating circumstances like accidents and death.
+Attorney Doug Murphy is a Board Certified expert in both DWI defense and criminal law and more than 25 years of experience defending complex DWI cases, including those with aggravating circumstances like accidents and death.
 He can help.
-Call the Doug Murphy Law Firm, P.C. at 713-229-8333 today to set up a consultation or contact us online.
+Call the Murphy & McKinney Law Firm, P.C. at 713-229-8333 today to set up a consultation or contact us online.